LadnarofLadner/AmericanPublicDomainO.E.D.1stEd.ComputerScienceLexicon/README.md

 (DISCLAIMER: I clicked GNU 3.0 GPL, and almost chose MIT license for this project, but after reading a bit more about the differences, I am leaning towards a re-launch of this project under "The Unlicense".
 In short, Copyleft principles should abound for this project, as the English language clearly belongs to all of us.
 I apologize for my initial neglect of--and reflexive and impetuous disregard for-- the legal particulars.)

-Authored by, Randall Meyer, Evolution Biologist "Extraordinaire", Hilo, Hawaii; July 15, 2025 (start date):
+Authored by, Randall Meyer, Evolution Biologist (and Memeticist) "Extraordinaire", Hilo, Hawaii; July 15, 2025 (start date):

 OK, just last week, or in the previous week, or two (or five?), I asked Google-A.I. if there was a legitimate place to get a scanned copy of the Oxford English Dictionary.
 Not that I am squeamish about illegitimate places to acquire scanned texts (as that seems to be the primary mode for the communication of intelligent ideas, these days!
 Illegitimately!!), but, I figured if I was to make it into a lexicon, similar to the CMU dictionary I already knew of, I would need something that was relatively permissive, especially if I wanted it to be open-source, to be shared, in the best of Linux, UNIX (Eunuchs!), FSF, and FOSS ethical traditions.